OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 essentially the same role on MacOS for that matter), it makes things hard when it comes to binary distribution and dynamic libraries (how do you make sure that your local build of RocksDB will behave similarly to the binary distributed by `apt` on an old Ubuntu LTS?).
+The only real solution is to re-compile every dependency and hope they are all managed by your code package manager.
+Not ideal.
 My experience with vcpkg (or Conan) is essentially zero, so I might (read surely) be mistaken here.

 Also, CMake is...
 I have mixed feelings about CMake: it is super powerful, but not easy to use, and quite verbose.
 There is no surprise why it is used for